jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 3. The dial's solar noon position now points southward.

 <sup>*</sup> Start vertical and tilt the dial away from you by an angle equal to your latitude.
-{:.tangent}
+{:.tangent .indent}

 This method is easiest with daytime at the top of the dial and nighttime at the bottom, as is common in Russian military watches.
+This arrangement generally allows you to navigate without removing the watch from your wrist.
+{:.indent}

 <div class="gallery" markdown="1">
 ![][russian-watch-photo]